Invisalign: The Hidden Facts

 The Limitations of Invisalign

 The Invisalign system is alluring to many patients.
 The subtlety and flexibility of the system makes it especially attractive to adult orthodontic patients.
 Some adults fear that braces will embarrass them.
 They believe these clear aligners are the best solution to their imperfect smiles.
 And sometimes they are.
 Other times, though, it’s better to go with traditional braces.
 Invisalign doesn’t solve every orthodontic issue, and in longterm studies, fixed braces prove to keep teeth straighter for longer.

 1. Invisalign doesn’t shift teeth from the root.

 Orthodontic appliances work by applying force to teeth, which cause them to shift.
 Fixed appliances like braces use a certain amount of force that allow even the tooth root to be pressurized and see movement.
 Removable appliances like the Invisalign aligners put more force on the upper part of the tooth, which makes them less effective at shifting teeth from their foundation.

 You may have heard the phrase “good candidate for Invisalign.”
 That’s because the system isn’t the best choice for everyone.

-The system does work well for milder orthodontic cases, though Invisalign isn’t as effective as traditional braces for more complicated cases.
+The system does work well for milder orthodontic cases, as mentioned by many orthodontists, including this Austin Invisalign orthodontist (see the section where they talk about Invisalign effectiveness.)
+However, Invisalign isn’t as effective as traditional braces for more complicated cases.
 Let’s take a case of buccal occlusion — where a tooth is mispositioned toward the cheek.
-One study found that not only was Invisalign ineffective for patients with buccal occlusions, in some cases Invisalign worsened the issue.
+One study found that not only was Invisalign ineffective for patients with buccal occlusions, in some cases Invisalign worsened tshe issue.
 Several types of occlusion, or how your teeth come together, are much better suited to fixed appliance treatments.

 3. Invisalign isn’t that effective, especially in the long run.